stm32mpu-oem/meta-st-stm32mp/recipes-security/optee/optee-os/README.HOW_TO.txt

 Warning: the environment are valid only on the shell session where you have sourced the sdk environment.

+Scp-firmware is extracted.
+If this is not the case, please follow the README_HOW_TO.txt in ../scp-firmware.

+External device tree is extracted.
+If this is not the case, please follow the README_HOW_TO.txt in ../external-dt.

 --------------------------
 3. Prepare optee-os source
 --------------------------